mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are some common failure modes of vias?
 - When do I not want to use vias?
 - Can you put a via on a surface-mount pad?
+- What happens if you have too many vias?
+- What happens if you have too many vias through a power plane?
+- What is "swiss cheesing" a plane?

 ## Testing PCBs and Design for Excellence (DFX)